PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 - `BatteryType::Generic_LFP` is supported only on V2 boards.
 - V1 uses the LC709204F fuel gauge and does not provide an LFP profile.
 - On V2, `BatteryType::Generic_LFP` uses the MAX17260 EZ LFP profile.
 The SDK programs a 3.6 V charge voltage and an LFP-tuned fuel-gauge empty threshold (`VE = 2.50 V`, `VR = 3.00 V`).
-- For production-grade LFP state-of-charge and state-of-health reporting, prefer a cell-characterized `MAX17260::Model` passed to `init(const MAX17260::Model &)`.
+- For production-grade LFP state-of-charge (SOC) and state-of-health (SOH) reporting, prefer a cell-characterized `MAX17260::Model` passed to `init(const MAX17260::Model &)`.

 - Custom `MAX17260::Model` profiles must provide a sane `chargeVoltage`.
 - The SDK validates the general `3.5-4.8 V` range, but it does not verify that the chosen charge voltage matches the selected chemistry.
-- The `chargeVoltage` field is applied directly to the charger constant-voltage limit.
+- The `chargeVoltage` field is applied directly to the charger VREG/CV constant-voltage limit.
 An incorrect value can overcharge the connected cell.
 - The profile's `ichgTerm` is converted from MAX17260 register units and applied to the charger termination-current setting.
 Profiles whose termination current is outside the charger-supported `5-310 mA` range are rejected.
 - When upgrading from SDK versions that used the older raw-byte custom-profile hash, the first boot with a custom profile may treat the profile as changed and reinitialize the MAX17260 once, discarding learned state.
 Built-in battery profiles are not affected, and later boots with the same custom profile preserve learned state normally.